-He took a year out from trialling for GB teams in 2006 to work full-time for an insurance company.
-He hopes to pursue a career in physiotherapy after rowing and plans to start his studies after the Rio 2016 Olympic Games.
+Despite his background in insurance, he hopes to pursue a career in physiotherapy after rowing and plans to start his studies after the Rio 2016 Olympic Games.

 James has a one-year-old daughter and loves getting home to spend time with his family.
 “I completely leave rowing behind me as soon as I leave training.”
 He also enjoys watching Eight out of Ten Cats Does Countdown and the Lord of the Rings movies.